 Building An Online Business

 No matter how much someone loves podcasting or blogging, no one’s time is free.
-But there are thousands and thousands of podcasts and blogs out there so why would people pay for that content when there is so much available for free?
+But there are thousands of podcasts and blogs, so why would people pay for that content when there is so much available for free?

 They won’t, but people who are selling products or services will pay to have access to your audience.
 That’s why podcasts sell ads, and blogs include affiliate links.

-Starting a small business is probably the most difficult and most time-consuming source of passive income to build, but it also has a low bar for entry, it’s very forgiving, and when you get it right, you can make a lot of money through affiliate marketing.
+Starting a small business is probably the most difficult and most time-consuming source of passive income to build.
+Still, it also has a low bar for entry, it’s very forgiving, and when you get it right, you can make a lot of money through affiliate marketing.

 If you’ve started a blog and no one is reading it, you can feel like you’re just wasting your time, shouting into the void.
 The most important thing is to stick with it.